DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Graveyard's desert.
 In previous world, Kai were scouting this place together with Saki and Ashlan for year and a half.

-"First time I'm coming here alone"
+"First time I'm coming here alone."

 Kai looked up from his armoured car.
-Among winds with sands were standing black pyramid.
+Among winds with sands was standing black pyramid.

 "Demons occupied Urza's capital and placed patrols all over the place..."